bravesheep/dogmatist/docs/describing.rst

     type of description allows you to describe a sub-builder for that specific property.
 For example take some User class which contains an Address.

+``callback(field, callback)``
+    Calls the function callback with as the first arguments an array of all fields generated up to this point, and as a second argument the associated instance of Dogmatist.
+This callback function should return a value to be used at that position.
+Note that you can set a callback field to multiple (as seen below), in that case the callback will be called multiple times.
+    Also note that you don't have access to any fields described after having described this one, as they still have to be generated.

 The previous methods all allow you to describe the type of the field.
 Every field can either generate an array of values or just a single value.
 By default all fields will be singular, but using the following two methods you can change